b-dont/blog/static-site-workflow-using-git.md

 [taxonomies]
 tags = ["git", "webdev", "devops"]
 +++
 This website and its contents are deployed to my VPS via git.
 The reposidtory is pushed to a production remote and uses hooks to run some basic scripts that organize the incoming content.
-This is _almost_ CI/CD, but not quite; regardless, git can be a powerfull tool to build simple deployment pipelines to remote servers.
+This is _almost_ CI/CD, but not quite; regardless, git can be a powerful tool to build simple deployment pipelines to remote servers.
 <!-- more -->

 ### Local and Remote Repo Setup